 If tip occurs, check all controls for proper operation.
 Restricted control movement can adversely affect the performance of the brakes, clutch or ability to shift, which could result in loss of vehicle control and death or serious injury.
 (00350a)

 Should motorcycle be tipped over, the word "tip" will appear in the odometer window.
+Engine will not start until reset.
 To reset, cycle ignition/headlamp key switch ON-OFF-ON.